Pouya2077/Point-Tracker/README.md

 4. As a user, I want to see a list of menu items I can purchase with my current points.
 5. As a user, I want to buy items in my cart with the money/points I give the application.

+6. As a user, I want to be able to save my cart and points before I close the application.
+7. As a user, I want to be able to load a save file of the cart and points I had at the store.